PracticalParticle/Sandblox/src/blox/SimpleRWA20/SimpleRWA20.md

+> 🚧 **UNDER CONSTRUCTION** 🚧
+>
+> This blox is currently under active development and construction.
+The smart contract code is not yet complete or ready for use.
+Please check back later for updates.

 # SimpleRWA20

 SimpleRWA20 is a secure ERC20 token designed for real-world assets (RWA) with enhanced security features.
 It provides protection beyond standard ERC20 tokens by implementing multi-phase secure operations and guardian account abstraction for critical functions.